jaanekaraster/30-day-map-challenge-23/README.md

 Some 85% of the Danube River's length is navigable; passing through four capitals, it has long been a connector of trade and ideas throughout Europe's heartland.

+The challenge of this map was being able to show the topography, watersheds, and population in a single map.
+I explored how Felt could easily clip, buffer, and aggregate data all within the browser.
+I created buffers within 50km/30mi of the Danube and its arteries, clipped the population data on these buffers, and annotated the map with the capitals along the Danube.

 [Felt map](https://rebrand.ly/z0bd4n5)

 Data from [Kontur](https://data.humdata.org/dataset/kontur-population-dataset) + [FAO](https://www.fao.org/aquastat/en/countries-and-basins/).